A2-ai/ghqc/README.md

 1.  **Renviron Setup**

-Enter the url of the configuration information repository described above.
+Enter the url of the custom configuration repository described above.

 ![](man/figures/renviron_setup.png)

-2.  **Configuration Information Download and Verification**
+2.  **Custom Configuration Download and Verification**

-The configuration information will default to installing to “~/.local/share/ghqc/<repo_name>”.
+The custom configuration will default to installing to “~/.local/share/ghqc/<repo_name>”.
 To download to the default location, which is highly recommended, hit `ENTER`.
 Otherwise, type in the path in which to download the repository.